Patricia Firman

 Patricia Firman (1922 – June 1980) was an Australian model, actress and TV personality.

 She began her career aged 14 when discovered by Cinesound Productions.
 She was a contender for the female lead in Forty Thousand Horsemen but lost to Betty Bryant.

 She was an early panellist on the Beauty and the Beast TV show and had her own program Penthouse.

-She died of cancer in June 1980.
-Filmink called her "stunningly beautiful... a potential film star who never got the chance to show what she could do on screen outside a few shorts... although she did become a popular TV host."